brendeni1/darkvypr.github.io/commands.md

 | !kill `NUMBER`                    | Kill a specific number of nammers.
 Example: "`!kill 20`" would remove 20 nammers from your balance.
 | !give `USER` `NUMBER`             | Give a specific amount of nammers to another user.
 Example: "`!give VisioisiV 20`".
 | !nammers `OPTIONAL: USER`         | Check your current balance of nammers.
 This supports checking users, Example: "`!nammers VisioisiV`".
 Leave blank to check your own balance.
+| !gamble `AMOUNT`                  | Have a 50/50 shot at winning the amount of points you bet.
+Example: "`!gamble 300`".
+This would give you 300 nammers if you win, but if you lose, you lose 300 nammers.
+You can also do "`!gamble all`" to gamble all of your nammers.

 | Command + Variables               | Description
 | --------------------------------- | ---------------------------------------